frederic-perez/AmE-dictionary/data/dictionary.md

 __carboy__ _n_ :camera: A large glass bottle encased in a basket or box, used esp. for holding corrosive liquids. :es: garrafón
 __carbuncle__ _n_
 __carcass__ _n_ :two: Remains from which the substance or character is gone. _Syn_ remains, remnants _At one end of the camp lies the carcass of an aircraft which crashed in the mountains._ _A whale carcass._
+__carceral__ _adj_ /KAHR-suh-rul/ Of, relating to, or suggesting a jail or prison. _The room was eerily quiet and had a carceral aesthetic._ _Her article stressed the importance of rehabilitative measures in carceral institutions, such as career preparation and mental health support._
 __card reader__ _n_
 __card__ _v_
 __Cardan__ _n_ A universal joint that transmits motion unchanged. _Optional Cardan mount._